earthly/earthly/docs/earthly-command/earthly-command.md

 Sets a maintenance window for satellite auto-updates.

-If there is a a new satellite version available, the satellite will update within 2 hrs of the time specified.
+If there is a new satellite version available, the satellite will update within 2 hrs of the time specified.
 Format must be in HH:MM (24 hr) and will be automatically converted from your current local time to UTC.
 Default value is 02:00 in your local time.

 ##### `--maintenance-weekends-only`